bioFAM/MOFA/MOFAtools/Documentation.md

 * **plotFactorBeeswarm**: beeswarm plot for a single factor

 ## Inspect training data
+* **plotTilesData**: plot overview of the input data, including the number of samples, views, features, and the missing assays.
-* **showDataHeatmap**: heatmap of the training data using only top features for a given factor.
+* **plotDataHeatmap**: heatmap of the training data using only top features for a given factor.
 This is very useful to map the factors and features back to the original data
-* **showDataScatter**: scatterplot of the data using only top features for a given factor
+* **plotDataScatter**: scatterplot of the data using only top features for a given factor

 ## Feature set enrichment analysis
 * **FeatureSetEnrichmentAnalysis**: do feature set enrichment analysis.
 Takes a bit amount of options, check the example on the vignette